 So if you haven’t succumbed to the notion of having the sea wind in your hair or waking up in a new place every day yet, there’s never been a better time to try it!

 The DC Thomson Cruise

 For a while, DC Thomson had their own shipping line, begun by William Thomson in the mid-19th century.
 Now the company has teamed up with Cruise & Maritime Voyages to offer a fabulous trip to Norway and the Scottish Isles aboard the Magellan, departing from Dundee.
-Until the end of March, tickets on the cruise are buy one get one free.
+Until December 9, you can enjoy up to 40% off your tickets.
 Visit our travel website or call 01224 338000.